ImanovFuad/Python/Object-model.md

 Each kind of weather query you can issue against the OWM web API is done through a correspondent method invocation on your _OWM_ object instance.

 Each OWM web API version may have different features, and therefore the mapping _OWM_ subclass may have different methods.
-The _OWM_ common parent class provides methods that tells you the PyOWM library version and the supported OWM web API version: these methods are inherited by all the _OWM_ children classes.
+The _OWM_ common parent class provides methods that tells you the PyOWM library version, the supported OWM web API version and the availability of the web API service: these methods are inherited by all the _OWM_ children classes.

 ### The JSONParser abstract class
 This abstract class states the interface for OWM web API responses' JSON parsing: every API endpoint returns a different JSON message that has to be parsed to a specific object from the PyOWM object model.